 According to the Pennsylvania Sentencing Guidelines, a crime, be it a felony or a misdemeanor, is given an Offense Gravity Score, better known as an OGS.
 This OGS score is made up of a number; the more severe your crime is, the higher the OGS score will be.

 The sentencing judge who will hear your case will consider a calculation based on the OGS number, as well as any previous criminal records you may have.
 If your OGS number is lower and you have fewer past convictions, then your guideline sentence will be shorter.

 The trial judges of Pittsburgh, Pennsylvania have wide discretion when they are sentencing a person, and they will usually sentence you to alternatives to prison, which could include probation or community service.Mandatory Minimum Punishments

-Your Criminal Lawyer can explain your charges to you in detail, and prepare a compelling defense for you.
+Your Pittsburgh Criminal Defense Attorney can explain your charges to you in detail, and prepare a compelling defense for you.
 The lawyer will assist you in determining the ideal course of action for your case.

-For a reliable Criminal Lawyer in the Pittsburgh area, feel free to contact Logue Law Group.
+For a reliable Criminal Defense Lawyer in the Pittsburgh area, feel free to contact Logue Law Group.
 Our reputable attorney, Mr. Sean Logue, or one of his associates, will do his best to help you as you face the criminal justice system.
-Contact us at 412-276-5890.Details About Pennsylvania Offense Classes and Gravity Scores
+Contact us at 412-276-5890 or 1-844-PITT-DUI.
+We can also be reached online.
+Logue Law Group serves Pittsburgh, Pennsylvania, the counties surrounding it, Ohio, and West Virginia.Details About Pennsylvania Offense Classes and Gravity Scores

 If you want to know more about the Pennsylvania Criminal Code, Offense classes, and gravity scores, they are defined in Title 204, Chapter 303 of the Pennsylvania Criminal Code.